jacorbal/morse/README.md

 # `morse` -- Morse encoder and decoder C library

-Encode text messages into Morse code using a binary search tree (AVL tree) structure.
+Encode text messages into Morse code and decode them using a binary search tree (AVL tree) structure.
 It supports customizable encoding options, including separators and prosigns, to facilitate Morse code transmission and decoding.

 ## Features